arcanemachine/Ergo-S-1-Extras/extra-purchase-list-info.md

 # Extra Purchase List Info

-> WARNING: Some of the information in this document is unconfirmed or may recommend customized parts that I haven't created yet.
-However, most of the information in this document can currently be used to help guide your purchasing decisions.
-See [TODO.md](TODO.md) for more specific info.

----

-> NOTE: The information in this document complements (but does not replace) the information in the official assembly instructions.
+> NOTE: The information in this document complements (but does not replace) the information in the [official assembly instructions](https://github.com/wizarddata/Ergo-S-1/blob/main/Ergo%20S-1%20OE%20Assembly%20Instructions.pdf).
 Ensure that you read both.

 This document is meant to add some helpful info to the purchase list in the official assembly instructions, e.g. add some context, backup links, images, etc. It also adds links to some AliExpress and Amazon listings so that non-American users can easily purchase the required materials.
 Archive links are included whenever possible so that info is available if any of the live links go offline.

 > DISCLAIMER: This document uses images from AliExpress, McMaster-Carr, and Amazon.
-The use of these images is non-commercial and educational.
-No affiliate links are used.
+The use of these images should qualify as fair use, as their usage is non-commercial and educational.
+No affiliate links are used in this document, and I stand to gain no financial benefit if you purchase anything listed on this page.

 ## 12x M4 Heat Set Inserts